Graziano Rossi

 Graziano Rossi (born 14 March 1954 in Pesaro) is an Italian former Grand Prix motorcycle road racer.
-He is the father of 9 times motorcycle World Champion Valentino Rossi.
+He is the father of nine-time motorcycle World Champion Valentino Rossi.

-He began racing in the World Championship in 1977 riding a Suzuki in the 500cc class.
+Rossi began racing in the World Championship in 1977 riding a Suzuki in the 500cc class.
 He had his best year in 1979 when he earned three victories and five podiums in the 250 class aboard a Morbidelli, finishing third in points.
 He then raced in Touring cars from 1989 to 1993.